Hedwig von Beverfoerde: Career

 After graduating from university, Von Beverfoerde worked as an assistant sales director of a stock corporation in Magdeburg.
 In 1993 she left business to pursue political activism.
 She was an active member of the Christian Democratic Union of Germany until December 2016, serving as a district board member of the Jerichower Land.
 She left the party in 2016, stating that she could not remain in the party as "a faithful Catholic" while under the leadership of Angela Merkel, and due to her disagreement with the party's acceptance of opening German borders to Muslim refugees.
 Her earlier political career was focused on public education and childcare.
 From 1999 until 2000 she served as a spokeswoman of the national citizen's movement ABC-Schützen!
 She worked to protect parental rights and campaigned for shorter daycare hours.

 Von Beverfoerde is the founder and chairwoman of the Family Protection Initiative, which promotes conservative, traditional views on marriage and family life.
 She is an active member of the Forum of German Catholics, a lay organization founded in opposition to the Central Committee of German Catholics.
 In 2014 she co-organized a bus tour to support heterosexual-only marriage in Germany with Austrian conservative activist Alexander Tschugguel.

-Alongside Beatrix von Storch, she organized the Demo für Alle rallies, focused on protesting the 2015 education plan of the liberal government of Baden-Württemberg, same-sex marriage, gender ideology, and demanding the protection of "traditional values".
+Alongside Beatrix von Storch, she organized the Demo für Alle rallies, focused on protesting the 2015 education plan of the liberal government of Baden-Württemberg, same-sex marriage, "gender ideology", and demanding the protection of "traditional values".
 The protests turned violent and led to police arrests.
 An outspoken opponent of same-sex marriage and teaching gender studies in public schools, the LGBTQ network Enough is Enough!
 Open Your Mouth! accused her of using hatred and fear against LGBTQ people, referring to her as Miss Homophobia in 2015, stating that she is one of "the most active representatives of fear and hatred towards lesbians and gays in Germany."
 She has suggested that same-sex couples, unlike heterosexual couples, cannot be faithful for life.

 On 18 January 2020 von Beverfoerde took part in a silent prayer protest in Munich to ask Pope Francis and the German Bishops' Conference for "clarity and coherence" and to end "dissimulation and deception" in the Catholic Church in Germany.
-She protested alongside other conservative Catholic leaders and activists including Tschugguel, Roberto de Mattei, Gabriele Kuby, and Archishop Carlo Maria Viganò.
+She protested alongside other conservative Catholic leaders and activists including Tschugguel, Roberto de Mattei, Gabriele Kuby, and Archbishop Carlo Maria Viganò.
 The group, protesting under the name Acies Ordinata, included 130 members of the laity from Germany, Austria, Italy, Brazil, Chile, Canada, and the United States.

 Von Beverfoerde serves on the advisory board for the online AfD affiliated online newspaper Freie Welt. and is chair of the AfD close association "Ehe-Familie-Leben e.V."